 Adiseal vs Tec 7 sealant and adhesive

-Whether in the metal-to-metal or wood-to-metal strength tests, Adiseal consistently displayed its superiority over Tec 7.
-These independent tests confirm Adiseal as the preferred choice for outstanding adhesive strength and exceptional performance when compared to Tec 7.
+These independent tests confirm Adiseal as the preferred choice for exceptional adhesive strength and outstanding performance compared to Tec 7 in both metal-to-metal and wood-to-metal applications.

 Adiseal vs HB42 sealant and adhesive